 A potting soil that hasn’t been appropriately stored or left in the open has a higher moisture level.
 The high moisture level causes the mold and fungus to start growing in the organic matter used in the potting mix.

 If you have a potting mix in your storage and see the white substance growing on it, it’s more likely mycelium.
 Mycelium grows in the potting mix when it’s exposed directly to the water and higher moisture.

-If the growth hasn't been significant, you can reduce the mold by drying the peat moss in the sunlight and provide good air circulation.
+If the growth hasn’t been significant, you can reduce the mold by drying the peat moss in the sunlight and providing good air circulation.

 Small insects and pests growing in the potting mix

-Small insects and pests are usually confirmed sign that potting mix has gone bad.
+Small insects and pests are usually confirmed signs that potting mix has gone bad.
 You may find fungus gnats growing and thriving in the potting mix.
-They lay their eggs in the soil and destroys the nutrients from the mix.
+They lay their eggs in the soil and destroy the nutrients from the mix.